Checkmk

 Host tags are keywords that can be assigned to hosts in order to structure and organize them, for example by importance, IP address family, or the way the host receives its data.
 For instance, host tags will be inherited via the folder structure in Checkmk and can be selected as a condition in rules for targeting hosts.

 Host tags are useful not only for performing a configuration, but also for the monitoring.
-For example, there is a filter for host tags in views and the Virtual Host Tree snap-in can arrange your folders in a tree diagram based on the tags.
+For example, there is a filter for host tags in views and the Virtual host tree snap-in can arrange your folders in a tree diagram based on the tags.

 Likewise, on the command line, for many commands with the @foo syntax you can select all hosts with the foo tag.